Which anatomical term refers specifically to the region at the ba... | Channels for Pearson+

 1

-Step 2: Recall the anatomical terms associated with different regions of the skull.
-For example: 'Occipital' refers to the back of the head, 'Orbital' refers to the eye socket, 'Frontal' refers to the forehead, and 'Temporal' refers to the sides of the head near the temples.
+Step 2: Review the provided options and their meanings: - Temporal: Refers to the region near the temples on the sides of the head. - Occipital: Refers to the region at the back of the head. - Orbital: Refers to the region around the eyes. - Frontal: Refers to the region at the front of the head, including the forehead.

-Step 3: Match the description 'back of the head' with the correct anatomical term.
-The occipital region is located at the posterior aspect of the skull, specifically at the back of the head.
+Step 3: Match the anatomical term to the description of the back of the head.
+Based on the definitions, the term 'Occipital' corresponds to the back of the head.

-Step 4: Eliminate the other options by verifying their definitions: 'Orbital' is unrelated to the back of the head, 'Frontal' is the front of the skull, and 'Temporal' is the lateral sides of the skull.
+Step 4: Confirm your understanding by recalling that the occipital bone is located at the posterior base of the skull, further supporting the term 'Occipital' as the correct answer.

-Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital.'
+Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital' based on the definitions and anatomical context.

 Watch next